nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

   resolver-addresses: <resolver-address>
 ```

-In this example, we create a config map using Kubernetes' default DNS `kube-dns.kube-system.svc.cluster.local` for the resolver address.
+In this example, we create a ConfigMap using Kubernetes' default DNS `kube-dns.kube-system.svc.cluster.local` for the resolver address.
+For more information on `resolver-addresses` and other related ConfigMap keys, please refer to our documentation [ConfigMap Resource](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/configmap-resource/#summary-of-configmap-keys) and our blog post [Using DNS for Service Discovery with NGINX and NGINX Plus](https://www.nginx.com/blog/dns-service-discovery-nginx-plus)

 ```
 $ kubectl apply -f nginx-config.yaml